ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

-One solution to this problem is the data cube.
+One solution to this problem is the data cube approach.
+We track single copies of the dimensions and all the values fill the volume of the cube.
+This is compact, and if you're careful you might get benefits through [striding](http://en.wikipedia.org/wiki/Stride_of_an_array).

 ([Image](http://commons.wikimedia.org/wiki/File:Necker_cube.svg) ([1000-pixel PNG](http://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Necker_cube.svg/1000px-Necker_cube.svg.png))from [Wikimedia Commons](http://commons.wikimedia.org/)).)